 Paying taxes when you move abroad

 Unfortunately, you will also be required to file income taxes in your new country of residence.
-But keep in mind that although the requirement to FILE your taxes is the same no matter where you live, the amount that you PAY is quite different.
-The IRS allows for two methods to greatly reduce the amount of income tax you must pay: the Foreign Earned Income Exclusion and the Foreign Tax Credit.
+But keep in mind that although the requirement to file your taxes is the same no matter where you live, the amount that you pay could be very different.
+You may be eligible for the foreign earned income exclusion and/or the foreign tax credit to reduce the amount you owe in the US.
 Learn more about it from the IRS.